Tax tribunal appeals and ATE insurance

 When is the premium payable?

-You will have to fund the appeal until it is settled or determined by the tribunal, although alternative funding options may be available.
-For more information, please see our separate OUT-LAW Guide to Funding options for business.
+You will have to fund the appeal until it is settled or determined by the tribunal or the court, although alternative funding options may be available.
+For more information, please see our separate OUT-LAW Guide to Funding options for tax tribunals.

 Are there other costs involved?